Date Tags 2002au

 At Bronte Park things got a bit more interesting, we started seeing a more lush landscape.
 We stopped at Lake St. Clair--the southern end of the Overland Track--where we saw throngs of backpackers finishing up (and speaking German, of course).
 It was just a bit too mass eco-tourism for us, so we quickly made peanut butter and leatherwood honey sandwiches from our food stash and drove west, and then things finally got interesting.

-The Franklin River Nature Walk was fairly informative, and the river itself was very pretty, shaded by myrtle (Nothofagus), sassafras (Antherosperma), and leatherwood (Eucryphia).
+The Franklin River Nature Walk was fairly informative (with a neat looking toilet block), and the river itself was very pretty, shaded by myrtle (Nothofagus), sassafras (Antherosperma), and leatherwood (Eucryphia).
 Not much eucalyptus here!
 Further down, we walked to Donaghy's Lookout, which had great views up and down the Collingwood River and deep into the mountain ranges of the Tasmanian southwest.
 It felt very primitive looking up into the mountains and along the river's floodplains; the mosaic of rainforest and dry eucalypt forest and buttongrass moors seemed untouched by human influence; dinosaurs wouldn't have looked out of place.

 Donaghy's Lookout did lack one thing: bus tourists, which we encountered whole hordes of at the next stop, Nelson's Falls.
 From there, we drove through Queenstown, a mining town that stripped the rainforest 100 years ago for miles around to feed the smelters.
 With no groundcover, the topsoil had washed away, leaving bedrock, and the smelters had spewed quite a bit of sulfur into the air which colored many of the rock surfaces with an odd yellow color.
 It wasn't as ghastly as the guidebooks made it out to be--the hillsides had colonizing plants like sedges and blackwood acacia--but it did feel out of place.
 Mining still goes on there for copper.